 Phase 1.
 The first phase provided research and process guidelines for development of the plan, with stakeholder engagement.
-EBP was responsible for leading the reviewing socioeconomics trends and forecasts, and for providing the approach to be used in assessing the economic benefits for initiatives to be recommended by the plan.
-EBP also worked with team members to identify trends in commodity movements and trade flows as part of the rail and freight components of the plan.
-To support future scenario development, EBP provided key support for identification of activity centers and statewide corridors of significance and prepared reviews of best practices and tools for scenario planning.
+EBP led the review of socioeconomic trends and forecasts and developed an approach to assessing the economic benefits of initiatives in the plan.
+EBP provided key support for identification of activity centers and statewide corridors of significance and prepared reviews of best practices and tools for scenario planning.
 EBP also provided insights into the impact of new technologies and resilience planning tasks in support of these new and innovative elements of the statewide plan.

-Phase 2.
-In Phase 2, currently underway, EBP is leading the baseline trends task, which outlines to influence of demographic, economic, technology, spatial development, and health trends on long-term transportation needs in Michigan.
-This includes development of a special research section relating near and mid-term trends from COVID-19 to potential long-term economic and transportation behavioral shifts.
-EBP is also leading the research and implementation of alternative economic and technology futures scenarios for risk testing in the Michigan statewide travel model.
-This includes consideration of key sources of uncertainty including the pace of economic growth, urban-rural location decisions, e-commerce, telecommuting, and the pace of CAV adoption.
-Exploring these alternative exogenous futures will allow decision-makers within Michigan DOT better understands risks of over- and under-investment and prepare for a dynamic future in Michigan transportation policies and investments.
-In upcoming work, EBP will collaborate with
+EBP also led the research and implementation of alternative economic and technology futures scenarios for risk testing in the Michigan statewide travel model.
+This included consideration of key sources of uncertainty including the pace of economic growth, urban-rural location decisions, e-commerce, telecommuting, and the pace of CAV adoption.
+Exploring these alternative exogenous futures allows decision-makers within Michigan DOT to better understand risks of over- and under-investment and prepare for a dynamic future in Michigan transportation policies and investments.